Code of Conduct from the PCLS Policy Manual

-The Park County Library System provides free, open and equal access to ideas and information to all members of the community.
-This code is designed to foster an atmosphere of mutual respect and courtesy and applies to all patrons, volunteers and staff while on library property.
+- The Park County Library System provides free, open and equal access to ideas and information to all members of the community.
+All Library users share in the responsibility of maintaining an environment which allows the Library to serve the needs of all Library patrons.
+All patrons are expected to conduct themselves in such a way that the rights and privileges of others are not violated.
 Respect for the rights and needs of all library users must be maintained at all times and use of the library’s materials will be supervised so that the broadest number of people can be well served.
 Patrons must act in a manner that does not interfere or deny others full and equal access to library materials and services.
+They shall be required to respect constituted authority, to conform to Library policy, and to obey those laws which apply to conduct in public places.
+This policy is designed to foster an atmosphere of mutual respect and courtesy and applies to all patrons, volunteers and staff while on library property.

-- Inform the staff if you need accommodation or if assistance is needed for your use of library services.
+- Inform the staff if they need accommodation or if assistance is needed for their use of library services.

-- Be responsible for the safety, well-being and conduct of children and others in your care.
+- Be responsible for the safety, well-being and conduct of children and others in their care.

 - Cooperate with the requests of library staff.